evoingram/endorsement/notes/GangOfFourQL.md

   * separates object construction from its representation
 * **Factory Method**:  define an interface for creationg an object, but let subclasses decide which class to instantiate
   * lets a class defer instantiation to subclasses
-  * creates an instance off several derived classes
+  * creates an instance of several derived classes
-* **Prototype**:  specify the kinds off objects to create using a prototypical instance & create new objects by copying this prototype
+* **Prototype**:  specify the kinds of objects to create using a prototypical instance & create new objects by copying this prototype
   * fully initialized instance to be copied or cloned
 * **Singleton**:  ensure a class only has one instance & provide a global point of access to it
   * class in which only single instance can exist